 iDrive gets high scores for the sheer breadth of services offered – from backing up the photos on your smartphone to backing up the files on your company's servers.
 The software packages and various interfaces aren't the best ever, but they get the job done very well.

 For those that have a lot of devices with data that needs to be secured at reasonable prices, then iDrive could well be the service for you.
 It has a great feature set that covers a lot of ground, with enough security protection and extra features such as folder sync and bandwidth controls to satisfy the majority of users.

-On the other hand, the free 10GB plan only makes sense for users looking to store documents in the cloud, as space is too limiting to perform any major backups of computers, phones and tablets.
-In this case, due to the lengthy and awkward download process, it’s hard to recommend the free version, though a sizable 10GB of storage space is rather valuable.
+The free 10GB plan only makes sense for users looking to store documents in the cloud, as space is too limited to perform any major backups of computers, phones and tablets.
+In this case, due to the lengthy and awkward download process, it’s hard to recommend the free version, even if the sizable 10GB of storage space is rather valuable.

 Ultimately, iDrive is best suited to businesses - from self-employed individuals and small teams to huge, international corporations - thanks to the level of flexibility across three different plan types.